Security lesson: Garage and vehicle theft reports often start with the same weak points: keys, remotes, side doors and driveway access.

 Warren break-ins and stolen cars: why keys are a high-value target

 NSW Police reported alleged break-ins involving wallets, handbags, vehicle keys and SUVs.
-The prevention angle is key storage and protecting the approach before someone reaches the keys.
+The practical lesson is key storage and protecting the approach before someone reaches the keys.

 Bourke homes, sheds and vehicles targeted in break-and-enter reports